opnsense/docs/source/CE_releases.rst

     :width: 600px
     :align: center

-As of January 2015 there have been *244* releases leading to the latest version *23.1.r2* named "Powerful Panther".
+As of January 2015 there have been *245* releases leading to the latest version *23.1* named "Quintessential Quail".